kasantosh/solo/README.md

+## SOLO - Modern design
-## SOLO is a website which is built with HTML, CSS, BootStrap, jQuery.
+### SOLO is a website which is built with HTML, CSS, BootStrap, jQuery.
   * Dozens of jQuery plugins
   * Bootstrap classes
   * Customized CSS